briandorsey/partisci/doc/index.rst

 Partisci can answer these questions:

-* What hosts is application X installed on?
+* What hosts is application A installed on?
-* Which versions of application X are active?
+* Which versions of application A are active?
-* Is version Y of application X still active anywhere?
+* Is version V of application A still active anywhere?
-* Which hosts are runinng version Y of application X?
+* Which hosts are runinng version V of application A?
-* When did application X last update? (from host Z?)
+* When did application A last update? (from host H?)
-* What applications are installed on host Z?
+* What applications are installed on host H?

-However, Partisci *only* knows about applications which have been modified to send it updates.
+However, Partisci *only* knows about applications which send updates.
+Each application needs a small change to send these updates.

 Details